dimitri-nicolo/calico/maintenance/logstorage/log-storage-requirements.md

 or [OpenShift](https://docs.openshift.com/container-platform/4.2/storage/understanding-persistent-storage.html) documentation.
 - If you're going to use local disks, you may find the [sig-storage local static provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner) useful.
 It can create and manage PersistentVolumes by watching for disks mounted in a certain directory.
-- If you're planning on using cloud storage, ensure you've set up the cloud provider integration.
+- If you're planning on using cloud storage, ensure you have set up the cloud provider integration.

 ### Sizing

 Many factors need to be considered when sizing this cluster:

-- Scale, and nature of the traffic patterns in the cluster
+- Scale and nature of the traffic patterns in the cluster
 - Retention periods for logs
 - Aggregation and export interval configuration
 - Desired replication factor for data

 For tailored recommendations on sizing the cluster, please contact Tigera support.

 #### Example test / development topology